Ansarimajid/College-ERP/README.md

 -> E-Mail : student@gmail.com
 -> Password : student@2023

+ADD a STAR ⭐️  to this project 👆

 ## Features of this Project

-And if you like this project, then ADD a STAR ⭐️  to this project 👆
 ### A. Admin Users Can
 1. See Overall Summary Charts of Students Performances, Staff Performances, Courses, Subjects, Leave, etc.
 2. Manage Staff (Add, Update and Delete)